Honey For Children: When To Introduce, Benefits And Precautions

 Besides being a sweetener, honey offers some health benefits too.

-1. Energy-dense: A teaspoon of honey gives approximately 20-30 calories.
-It can be added to the child’s meals to meet their total calorie requirement.
+1. Energy-dense: A teaspoon of honey provides 20-30 calories and can be added to a child’s meal to meet their total calorie requirement.
+Also, its high carbohydrate content makes honey a great post-activity snack for a quick energy boost.
 If you give honey to your child, choose low GI honey like acacia, which will support their overall health (5).

 Calorie-rich honey supports overall health